 - Substituting chemical based cleaners, with natural alternatives.
 You can buy these or make a paste of bicarbonate of soda and scrub clean with a steel brush.
 Reduce the amount of food sticking to the grill by rubbing the plate with an onion and some olive oil once it's hot or by marinating food items first.

 Lawns and landscaping

-Lawns are responsible for up to 90 per cent of the water used in the average garden.
+Lawns are responsible for up to 90% of the water used in the average garden.
 Designing your garden to withstand times of low rainfall, including reducing lawn areas, can bring a range of benefits.
 Minimising the need for maintenance, water and other resources with a water-smart garden means you'll have more time to sit back and enjoy your oasis.
 Things to consider include:

 - Replacing lawn areas with easy to maintain renewable woodchips.
 Identify lawn areas you currently don't use and turn these into garden beds.
 Besides saving on water use, other benefits sure to please include easy maintenance, and no more noise and air pollution from all the equipment required for trimming, edging and cutting.
 Your family and neighbours wanting to have a weekend sleep-in will love you for it.

 - Planting native species.
 Fill your newly mulched and chipped area with water-efficient, low maintenance, local native species that will attract birds and wildlife.
 As you look out on your new habitat, think of all the time and resources saved on mowing, watering, weeding or fertilising.